Other / mixed grade configuration · Collinsville, AL

 What is the racial and ethnic makeup of Collinsville High School?

-The largest demographic group at Collinsville High School is Hispanic or Latino at 60.5%.
-The school serves a diverse student body in Collinsville, AL.
+The largest demographic group at Collinsville High School is Hispanic or Latino at 60.5% of enrollment, in Collinsville, AL. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 55.2/100.

 What is the Resource Investment Index for Collinsville High School?

-Collinsville High School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Collinsville High School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page